RobinPeensVelocity/desktop-application-for-windows/desktop-application-for-windows/desktop-application-for-mac/logging-in/main-menu-bar.md

 ![](../../../.gitbook/assets/menu-new.png)

-The tab 'TraderEvolution' contains such items as:
+The tab 'VelocityTrader' contains such items as:

 * Preferences… – opens the general ‘Preferences’ menu;
 * Connections – opens the login screen for connecting using a different user and/or connection;
-* Hide TraderEvolution – allows to hide the TraderEvolution window;
+* Hide VelocityTrader – allows to hide the VelocityTrader window;
-* Hide Others – allows to hide all windows, except of the TraderEvolution window;
+* Hide Others – allows to hide all windows, except of the VelocityTrader window;
 * Show All – allows to show all hidden windows;
-* Quit TraderEvolution – allows to log out of the application.
+* Quit VelocityTrader – allows to log out of the application.

 The ‘Edit’ tab contains the following items: